Skip to contents

 package_date("afmToolkit") # Dependency was removed from CRAN

-#> Warning: Package's dependencies archive were removed from CRAN after package publication: minpack.lm
+#> Warning: Package's dependencies were archived from CRAN after package publication: minpack.lm

 #> Published deps_available